Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 #### Screen terms against a list-POST

-1. Change you method to **POST**.
+1. Change your method to **POST**.
-2. The path should be "https://[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en"
+2. The path should be "[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en"
-3. To verify that the term has been added to the list; In the **listId** parameter, enter the list ID that you generated in previous step.
+3. To verify that the term has been added to the list; In the **listId** parameter, enter the list ID that you generated in the previous step.
 4. Set BreakByBlocklists: true
 5. Enter your subscription key, and then select **Send**.
 6. In the **Response content** box, verify the terms you entered.